mozilla/glean-annotations/docs/contributing/metadata.md

 To prevent the proliferation of arbitrary and/or inconsistent tag data, we require every tag used to be defined in a per-application metadata schema defined in the root of the application's annotations (`annotations/<application name>/metadata.yaml`).
-Here's the beginning of one we created for the Fenix, based off their feature labels:
+Here's the beginning of one we created for Fenix, based off their feature labels:

 ```yaml
 tags: